ARTZ - Art: Visual Arts

 ARTZ 332 Intermediate Ceramics: 5 Credits (2 Lec, 3 Lab)

-PREREQUISITE: ARTZ 231RA and Consent of Department Advanced problems in ceramics.
+PREREQUISITE: ARTZ 231RA.
+(F, Sp) Major and minors only.
 Intermediate level to develop skill and sensitivity working with ceramic material and processes including wheel throwing, casting, alternate forming techniques; clay and glaze research; kiln design and firing to create well-crafted clay objects considering historical, sculptural, and utilitarian issues

 Repeatable up to 15 credits.